Mattis swipes at Trump, warns of ‘storm clouds gathering’ amid fractured alliances

 Mattis announced his intention to resign in December 2018, after clashing with the president over the abrupt withdrawal of all 2,000 U.S. troops from Syria.
 At the time, Mattis delivered a resignation letter to Trump which stated that the president has “the right to have a Secretary of Defense whose views are better aligned with yours,” and that he would leave his post by the end of February.

 But Trump then announced the secretary would be removed from his post on Jan.
-1, 2019—nearly two months before Mattis had planned.
+1, 2019 — nearly two months before Mattis had planned.

 Trump, in October 2018, told CBS News’ “60 Minutes” that he had a “very good relationship” with Mattis, but described him as “sort of a Democrat.”